UMich-CURLY/spatial_interaction/README.md

+# spatial_interaction
+We work on two separate docker environments and set the master as your host PC.
+For visualizations to work, we enable our docker to use the system GPU.
+To do so: Install docker-ce and then install the NVIDIA Container Toolkit using this link: https://docs.nvidia.com/datacenter/cloud-native/container-toolkit/install-guide.html

 # vulcan_docker
-Install docker-ce and then install the NVIDIA Container Toolkit using this link: https://docs.nvidia.com/datacenter/cloud-native/container-toolkit/install-guide.html

 Finally, run these commands to clone this repo and build an image: